 “I would have children taught to read before they learn the mechanical arts of reading and writing… A child does not lose by spending a couple of years in acquiring these because he is meanwhile “reading” the Bible, history, geography, tales, with close attention and a remarkable power of reproduction, or rather, of translation into his own language; he is acquiring a copious vocabulary and the habit of consecutive speech.
 In a word, he is an educated child from the first, and his power of dealing with books, with several books during the course of the morning’s “school,” increases with age.” – Charlotte Mason

-A wide vocabulary is a necessity to success in life – it will improve your child’s ability to understand other peoples ideas, to be able to read extensively (and comprehend what they read).
+A wide vocabulary is a necessity to success in life.
+It will improve your child’s ability to understand other peoples ideas, to be able to read extensively (and comprehend what they read).
 It will also help them to articulate their thoughts clearly to others.
 But I’m convinced that you do not need to purchase any additional resources in order to build your child’s vocabulary.
 All you need are well-written books.
 That’s it!
 I’m willing to bet you already have a library card and/or a well stocked home library.

 You can easily develop your child’s vocabulary through great literature.
 When they learn a new word in context, and see it repeatedly over time, they’ll retain it and add it to their own vocabulary.
 Learning new words in context just makes sense.
 The words will come alive within a story and burrow into their mind.